Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - Minimum 1 minute (~300 characters) of audio required

-So if you have a Business contract, a current Mac/Win setup, and your meetings are in English, you get a near-ideal experience.
-If you're on individual Plus or Free, or your meetings are mostly non-English, the bar is real.
+If you have Business, a current Mac/Win setup, and English meetings, you get a near-ideal experience.
+On Plus or Free, or with non-English meetings, the bar is real.

-- Record meeting audio on your Mac (both system audio and microphone)
+- Record meeting audio on your Mac (system audio + microphone)

 - Run it through AI for transcription and summarization

-- Drop it into your Notion meeting template
+- Drop the result into your Notion meeting template

-- No virtual audio setup required to capture system audio on Mac (no BlackHole and friends)
+- No virtual audio setup to capture system audio (no BlackHole)

-- AI generates the meeting notes automatically, with customizable template output (you can tune it to match the five scene templates above)
+- AI generates the meeting notes with a customizable template (tune it to match the five scene templates above)

-- One-click Notion integration to push the result straight into your meeting notes DB
+- One-click Notion integration pushes the result into your meeting notes DB

-The Free tier covers recording with no time limit and no watermark, so you can start by just capturing audio cleanly.
-AI notes and Notion integration are on the Pro plan ($9/month, first month free, no credit card required).
+Free tier covers recording with no time limit, no watermark.
+AI notes and Notion integration are on Pro ($9/month, first month free, no card on file).

-A template alone gives you a folder that fills up but doesn't pay you back.
-Three tips to actually get value from the pile.
+A template alone gives you a folder that fills up and doesn't pay you back.
+Three habits to actually extract value from the pile:

-Right after a meeting it's a rough note — mark it Draft.
-Once you clean it up, mark it Confirmed.
-Search precision jumps.
-You can also build a Draft-only view to surface notes you haven't tidied yet.
+- Use Status to separate "Draft" and "Confirmed" — right after a meeting it's a rough note (Draft); once cleaned up, mark Confirmed.
+Build a Draft-only view to surface notes you haven't tidied yet

-Filter by Type to get "my 1-on-1s for the last six months" or "all sales meetings with one customer."
-This is a huge win at performance reviews and customer QBRs.
+- Use the Type tag for per-scene views — filter to "my 1-on-1s for the last six months" or "all sales meetings with one customer."
+Huge for performance reviews and customer QBRs

 The shape of Notion meeting notes that doesn't drift: